9 Best Mushroom Coffee Brands

 Om stands for Organic Mushrooms, so without much thought, it’s clear that this brand is a stickler for quality.
 Founded by health and wellness expert Sandra Carter (M.A.
 MPH, Ph.D.) and mycologist Steve Farrar, the brand was sprouted from a love for mushrooms.

 Rooted in spirituality and hope for mankind, Om’s aim is to help people live their best lives, starting with personal wellness.
-It believes that success starts with the right frame of mind and that it can be achieved by consuming the right things.
+The founders believe that success starts with the right frame of mind and that it can be achieved by consuming the right things.

-Om is perhaps known best for the way its staff cares about the mushrooms it grows, and reviews online gush about its quality.
+Om is perhaps best known for the way its staff cares about the mushrooms they grow, and are sticklers for quality.

 Customers report benefits that range from better sleep to lifted depression, though the Best Organic Mushroom Coffee is formulated to assist with focus, energy, and the immune system.

-It does so by using 2000mg of lion’s mane, cordyceps, turkey tail, and reishi mushroom extracts along with ginkgo biloba.
+It does so by containing 2000mg of lion’s mane, cordyceps, turkey tail, and reishi mushroom extracts along with ginkgo biloba.

 Those extracts are then blended with sustainably harvested 100% Arabica coffee beans to create a delicious, bold brew worthy of your favorite cup.
 Grab a 6.24 oz canister (30 servings) for $38.